zjunlp/DeepKE/README_CNSCHEMA.md

 ### Relation Extraction(RE)

 DeepKE leverages[`chinese-bert-wwm`](https://drive.google.com/drive/folders/1wb_QIZduKDwrHeri0s5byibsSQrrJTEv)and[`chinese-roberta-wwm-ext`](https://drive.google.com/drive/folders/1wb_QIZduKDwrHeri0s5byibsSQrrJTEv)to train and obtain the DeepKE-cnschema(RE) model.
 Hyper-parameters used in the model are predefined.
-Finally, we can get the following results after  training:
+Finally, we can obtain the following results after  training:

 <table>
     <tr>